Tayya-D/Cloud-Resume-Challenge/README.md

       - A nice to have before this point would be to be able to use the AWS Tools Powershell so that I could check the change status of the DNS via a command like: "Get-R53HostedZone -Id YOUR_HOSTED_ZONE_ID", in the output, there would have been ChangeInfo section - from here I could have seen that status of the change
       - You can also check to see your working SSL thats being used by the site via the lock icon on the left side of the URL bar, next to the starting https

-5) Create a visitor counter via JavaScript + Update HTML to show the counter (COMPLETE)
+5) Create a visitor counter via JavaScript + Update HTML to show the counter (COMPLETE) - after steps 6 + 7...
    - Back the code editor - create a new file for index.js and code a asyn function that fetches the counter (or in our case the number of views from the AWS Lambda we created) The code used is in the index.js folder in this repo.
 Also added a script to the index.html file to call the index.js file to run the function.
    - Now updating the HTML to show the number of views using the class 'counter-number', since thats the name of the JS script.
 Addionnally included a "Couldn't fetch views" message in case the JS script could not fetch the data from the AWS Lambda.
    - After testing I ran into a problem where by instead of the number of views being displayed - I was instead getting 'Views: ${data}' being returned